Claire Massey

 Claire Massey is a New Zealand agribusiness academic.
 As of 2018, she is a full professor at the Massey University.

 Academic career

-After a 1999 PhD titled 'The role of the external consultant in facilitating enterprise development' at the Massey University, Massey joined the staff, rising to full professor.
+After a 1999 PhD titled The role of the external consultant in facilitating enterprise development at Massey University, Massey joined the staff, rising to full professor.

 For almost a decade Massey was chair of the Wellington Jewish Community Centre.